STAND. COM. REP. NO. 1063

 RE: S.B.
 No. 1568

 Speaker, House of Representatives

 Your Committee on Labor & Public Employment, to which was referred S.B.
 No. 1568, S.D.
 2, entitled:

 "A BILL FOR AN ACT RELATING TO UNEMPLOYMENT INSURANCE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Government Reform that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 551, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 551, S.D.
-1, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1568, S.D.
+2, and recommends that it pass Second Reading and be referred to the Committee on Human Services.